 I am confident that they will bring not just money transfers, but also insurance, investing and banking products to its app in the coming years, subject to local regulations, and it won’t be done until it wins the game.

-Sign up for Revolut’s beta launch to experience the revolution yourself.
+Sign up for Revolut’s to experience the revolution yourself.